mtouloup/eth-docker-testnet/geth-traffic-gen/README.md

 ## Prerequisites
 In order to run the traffic generator you need to have installed Python3, Pip3 and Git on your system.
+Moreover, you need to define the Host IP and Port of the Geth RPC node in the ```config.ini``` file.

 ## Run it for the first time